SAP-archive/teched2020-DEV164/exercises/ex4/README.md

 ## Exercise 4.1 - Replacing Hard-Coded Text With i18n Variables

 In your existing UI5 application you've used hard-coded text values.
 That's OK if you'd like to implement a fast proof of concept.
 In your productive application no hard-coded text should be used, however, because it would be displayed regardless of the actual browser language the user has configured.
-Your goal is to build an enterprise-ready application which includes localization features, such as text translation.
-UI5 comes with a huge set of localization features out of the box, which are enabled by default.
-To benefit from these features, you need to replace all occurrences of hard-coded text in your UI5 application.
+Your goal is to build an enterprise-ready application which is fully localized.
+UI5 comes with a huge set of localization features out of the box, one of which is automatic language selection and text localization.
+To benefit from it, you need to replace all occurrences of hard-coded text in your UI5 application.
 Luckily, there's only one occurrence 😃 However, it's good practice to start directly with localization in mind instead of refactoring many places in your application afterwards.

-1. Open the `Sensors.view.xml` located under `SensorManager/webapp/view/`.
+1. Open the `Sensors.view.xml` located under `sensormanager/webapp/view/`.

-2. Replace the `noDataText` value with the i18n key `noSensorDataText`.
+2. Replace the `noDataText` value with the i18n key `noSensorDataText`. "i18n" is a common abbreviation of "internationalization".

 ````xml
 <f:GridList id="sensorsList"